pop-team/pop-cpp/LIMITATIONS.rst

 * typedef declaration inside a parclass: typedef declaration with structure inside a parclass is not currently supported.
 * No support for C++11 in the headers.
 C++11 can be used in the source files if the -cpp11 option is passed to popcc

+Classes and structures handled differently:
+* classes (class keyword) needs to inherit from pop_base.
+* structures (struct keyword) cannot inherit from anything.
+Each attribute must be marshallable.

 Limitations of the POP-C++ core
 =================================
 * It is dangerous to send an object to itself as a reference.
 The buffer is already busy.
 An error occurs if the parallel method